nickforddev/acf-swatch/README.md

 Installation
 ===

-Clone the repository to /wp-content/plugins/ in your Wordpress installation, and then activate in the Plugins manager.
+* Clone the repository to /wp-content/plugins/ in your Wordpress installation
+* Activate in the Plugins manager.

 Suggested Usage
 ===